Maintenance Maintenance — Can You Swim During Your Period? Pool Safety & Hygiene Guide

 Free Chlorine Sanitization

-Your pool's free chlorine (FC) level should be maintained at a minimum of 7.5% of your CYA (stabilizer) level - for example, with 30 ppm CYA you need at least 2.25 ppm FC, and with 50 ppm CYA you need at least 3.75 ppm FC.
+Your pool's free chlorine (FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need →) level should be maintained according to the FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → chart - for example, with 30 ppm CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → you need at least 2 ppm FC, and with 50 ppm CYA you need at least 4 ppm FC.
 This chlorine actively kills bacteria, viruses, and other contaminants that might enter the water.
-When FC levels are properly maintained according to the FC/CYA chart, any trace amounts of menstrual fluid are immediately sanitized.
+When FC levels are properly maintained according to the FC/CYA relationship, any trace amounts of menstrual fluid are immediately sanitized.
+Properly balanced chlorine kept to the FC/CYA chart is all you need here - you don't have to buy any special "sanitizing booster" product a pool store might push.

 pH Balance Impact